-Council may apply an additional rebate on Agricultural land.
+Council may apply an additional rebate on Agricultural land, which is currently a 5% rebate.
 When considering the criteria to be applied in respect of rebates on properties used for agricultural purposes, Council will take into account:

 - a) The extent of services provided by the municipality in respect of such properties; - b) the contribution of agriculture to the local economy; - c) the extent to which agriculture assists in meeting the service delivery and development obligations of the municipality; - d) the contribution of agriculture to the social and economic welfare of farm workers; - e) The rebate will be determined annually during the budget review process.